vaibhav51/basic-php-website/README.md

 III.)
 Adding a Basic Form

 PHP does more than just make a set of HTML files easier to maintain.
 It also adds advanced functionality to a site that HTML and CSS alone cannot achieve, like sending an email.
-We’ll create a suggestion form for our website, allowing users to enter a media suggestion into an HTML form and then using PHP to process the form submission.
+We’ll create a suggestion form for our website, allowing users to enter a media suggestion into an HTML form and then using PHP to process the form submission..

 IV.)
 Enhancing a Form